-The quaint, two-square-mile neighborhood of Atwater Village is a vibrant and diverse community offering residents a hometown feel with pedestrian friendly streets, a Sunday farmers’ market, and a burgeoning dining scene.
+The quaint, two-square-mile neighborhood of Atwater Village offers residents a hometown feel with pedestrian-friendly streets, a Sunday farmers’ market, and a burgeoning dining scene.

-Today the tree lined streets are filled with many of the original structures built in the 1920s to 1940s ranging from CA bungalows, Spanish-style houses, and Tudor-inspired cottages.
-In recent years a crop of modern homes like The Mews by Corsini + Stark and LivingHome designed by the late Ray Kappe have been added to the architectural offerings.
+Today, the tree-lined streets are filled with many original structures built in the 1920s to 1940s, ranging from CA bungalows, Spanish-style houses, and Tudor-inspired cottages.
+Recently, a crop of modern homes like The Mews by Corsini + Stark and LivingHome, designed by the late Ray Kappe, have been added to the architectural offerings.

-In 2020, the MLS reports the median sales price for a home in Atwater Village floats around $1 million.
+In 2020, the MLS reported the median sales price for a home in Atwater Village floats around $1 million.
 It’s a competitive housing market with homes selling 5-10% above list price.

-Venturing outside the neighborhood is fairly convenient as several Metro Bus lines service the neighborhood and you’re near the Metrolink Glendale Station.
-And, visiting your friends in the neighboring communities of Elysian Valley, Glassell Park, Glendale, Griffith Park, Los Feliz and Silver Lake is fairly easy as major thorough fares like Fletcher Drive, Los Feliz and Glendale Boulevards are nearby, along with the Golden State and Glendale Freeways that connect to the 101, 170, and 110 freeways.
+Venturing outside the neighborhood is pretty convenient as several Metro Bus lines service the area, and you’re near the Metrolink Glendale Station.
+And, visiting your friends in the neighboring communities of Elysian Valley, Glassell Park, Glendale, Griffith Park, Los Feliz, and Silver Lake is relatively easy as major thorough fares like Fletcher Drive, Los Feliz, and Glendale Boulevards are nearby, along with the Golden State and Glendale Freeways that connect to the 101, 170, and 110 freeways.

 Whether you’re getting ready for a hike or getting dressed up for date night, Atwater Village offers a variety of places to go and things to do.

-Indoor fitness options include improving your downward dog at Rise Hot Yoga or shaking what your mama gave ya at Heartbeat House that offers an eclectic mix of ethnic, mainstream, traditional and non-traditional dance classes.
+Indoor fitness options include improving your downward dog at Rise Hot Yoga or shaking what your mama gave you at Heartbeat House, which offers an eclectic mix of ethnic, mainstream, traditional, and non-traditional dance classes.